unnynet/unnynet-docs/docs/pricing.md

 ### Indie
 Only new companies are eligible, who had total in revenue and investment less than $100k.
+We would love to support new businesses, providing you with 1,000 free MAU (without any time limits).
+It'll be enough for the whole development cycle and even a small Soft-Launch.

 * Free up to 1,000 MAU
 * $1 per extra 1,000 MAU